 If we call the warrants for redemption as described above, our management will have the option to require any holder that wishes to exercise its warrant to do so on a "cashless basis."
 In determining whether to require all holders to exercise their warrants on a "cashless basis," our management will consider, among other factors, our cash position, the number of warrants that are outstanding and the dilutive effect on our shareholders of issuing the maximum number of Class A ordinary shares issuable upon the exercise of our warrants.
 If our management takes advantage of this option, all holders of warrants would pay the exercise price by surrendering their warrants for that number of Class A ordinary shares equal to the quotient obtained by dividing (x) the product of the number of Class A ordinary shares underlying the warrants, multiplied by the difference between the exercise price of the warrants and the "fair market value" (defined below) by (y) the fair market value.
-The "fair market value" shall mean the average reported last sale price of the Class A ordinary shares for the 10 trading days ending on the third trading day prior to the date on which the notice of redemption is sent to the holders of warrants.
-If our management takes advantage of this option, the notice of redemption which the notice of redemption necessary to calculate the number of Class A ordinary shares to be received upon exercise of the warrants, including the "fair market value" in such case.
+The "fair market value" shall mean the average reported last sale price of the class A ordinary shares to be received upon exercise of the warrants, including the "fair market value" in such case.
 Requiring a cashless exercise in this manner will reduce the number of shares to be issued and thereby lessen the dilutive effect of a warrant redemption.
 We believe this feature is an attractive option to us if we do not need the cash from the exercise of the warrants after our initial business combination.
-If we call our warrants for redemption and our management does not take advantage of this option, our sponsor and its permitted transferees would still be entitled to exercise their private placement warrant holders would have been required
+If we call our warrants for redemption and our management does not take advantage of this option, our sponsor and its permitted transferees would still be entitled to exercise their private placement warrants for cash or on a cashless basis on a cashless basis, as described above that other warrant holders would have been required to use had all warrant holders been required to exercise their warrants on a cashless basis using the same formula described above that other warrant holders would have been required to use had all warrant holders been